satra/NiPyPe-Paper/nipype_paper.rst

 Initiative\ :sup:``[4] <#ftnt4>`_`\ ) and Debian Free Software
 Guidelines\ :sup:``[5] <#ftnt5>`_`\ .
 Development is carried out openly
 through distributed version control system (GIT via GitHub) in an online community.
-Most current version of the source code with complete history is accessible to everyone.
+The current version of the source code together with complete history is accessible to everyone.
 Discussions between developers and design decisions are done on an open access mailing list.
 Such setup encourages a broader community of developers to join the project and allows sharing of the development resources (effort, money, information and time).

-Such features of NiPyPe development organization facilitate rapid development and deployment of analysis procedures in laboratories and address all of the issues described earlier.
-In particular, NiPyPe
-provides: 1) uniform access to neuroimaging analysis software and usage information; 2) a framework for comparative algorithm development and dissemination; 3) an environment for methodological continuity and paced training of new personnel in laboratories; and 4) computationally efficient execution of neuroimaging analysis.
+In these previous paragraphs, we presented key features of NiPyPe that facilitate rapid development and deployment of analysis procedures in laboratories, and address all of the issues described earlier.
+In particular, NiPyPe provides: 1) uniform access to neuroimaging analysis software and usage information; 2) a framework for comparative algorithm development and dissemination; 3) an environment for methodological continuity and paced training of new personnel in laboratories; and 4) computationally efficient execution of neuroimaging analysis.
 In the following section, we demonstrate these solutions.

 --------------